EmmanuelDemey/trainings-v2/training/chapters/vuejs_advanced/tp/04_testing/README.md

 Three mechanisms, **one contract**.
 If you change a response shape, all three have to agree — which is exactly the kind of drift these tests are meant to catch.

+They are also mutually exclusive: the fake backend steps aside under Cypress (`if (!('Cypress' in window))` in `src/main.ts`).
+It patches `window.fetch` and answers `/api/*` before the request ever reaches the network — the exact layer `cy.intercept` listens on.
+Leave it installed and every `cy.wait('@invoices')` fails with *"No request ever occurred"*, because none did.
+Under Cypress the e2e suite owns the whole network, `POST /api/login` included.

 > The MSW server is already wired in `tests/setup.ts` and serves the happy path.
 > In part 1 you just benefit from it; in part 2 you override it per test.